10 Risk Factors for Heart Disease (and How to Control Them)

 Cardiovascular diseases affect the circulatory system including the heart and blood vessels.
-According to the Heart and Stroke Foundation of Canada, nine in 10 Canadians have at least one risk factor for heart disease and stroke.
-The good news is that both heart disease and stroke are considered preventable, and many common risk factors are within your control.
-Showing your heart some love can significantly reduce your risk—and help you stay healthier in the long run!
+According to Heart and Stroke, nine in 10 Canadians have at least one of the risk factors for heart disease and stroke.
+The good news is that both heart disease and stroke are considered preventable, and many of the contributing factors are within your control.
+Showing your heart some love can significantly reduce your risk—and help you stay healthier in the long run.

-Men are at higher risk of heart disease than women are.
-The risk for women rises after menopause.
+Men are at higher risk of heart disease than women, although the risk for women rises after menopause.

 If any immediate family members (parents, siblings) have had high blood pressure, high cholesterol or a heart attack, your risk of heart disease is higher.
-(Be alert—you should never ignore these heart attack symptoms.)
+(Learn to spot the heart attack symptoms that are frequently misdiagnosed.)

 High blood pressure

 One in four Canadians has high blood pressure (hypertension), which raises the risk of both heart disease and stroke.
 A nutritious diet, healthy body weight and regular exercise can help lower your blood pressure.
-(This is how yoga and aerobic exercise can reduce your heart disease risk.)
 Medication can also help—talk to your doctor or pharmacist.

 “Bad” LDL cholesterol causes hardening of the arteries (atherosclerosis), increasing your risk of cardiovascular disease.
-Achieving a healthy weight, exercising more or taking medication can help lower your cholesterol.
+As with high blood pressure, achieving a healthy weight, exercising more or taking medication can help lower your cholesterol.

 Lack of exercise

 Ready to get moving?
 Regular physical activity can help prevent heart disease, help you lose weight, decrease stress and more.
 Mix it up!
 Join a gym, take dance lessons, try a team sport or start a lunchtime walking club with your co-workers.
-(Talk to your physician before starting an exercise program.)
+Be sure to speak with your physician before starting an exercise program.

 Eating more fruits and vegetables, and cutting back on sodium, saturated fats and trans fats, are great heart-healthy steps.
 To learn more about good nutrition and portion sizes, consult Canada’s Food Guide.
 Try planning each week’s meals in advance so that you’ll have nutritious options ready when things get hectic—plus you’ll spend less on packaged, processed and fast foods.

-Here’s a great reason to butt out: according to the Heart & Stroke Foundation, your risk of heart disease and stroke starts to decrease as soon as you quit.
+Here’s a great reason to butt out: according to Heart & Stroke, your risk of heart disease and stroke starts to decrease as soon as you quit.
 Within a year, your chances of dying from smoking-related heart disease is reduced by half.
-For free resources to help you quit, visit Smokers’ Helpline or consult our roundup of the 23 best ways to quit smoking.
+For free resources to help you quit, visit Smokers’ Helpline.

 Excessive alcohol intake